On the properties of Northcott and Narkiewicz for elliptic curves: Introduction

 The following is a consequence of Theorem~\ref{thm:isogeny} by replacing non-zero isogeny with non-constant morphism but imposing that the curves are also defined over $F$.

 \begin{corollary} Let $F$ be a subfield of $\oQ$, and let $E_1, E_2$ be two elliptic curves defined over $F$.
 Assume that there is a non-constant morphism defined over $F$ from $E_1$ to $E_2$.
-Then, $E_1(F)$ has Property $\N$ if and only if $E_2(F)$ has. \end{corollary}
+Then, $E_1(F)$ has Property $\N$ if and only if $E_2(F)$ does. \end{corollary}

-If one could give a positive answer to the following question, then in Corollary~\ref{cor:morphism} we don't need to assume that the curves are both defined over $F$ (because we could make deductions over a finite extension of $F$).
+If one could give a positive answer to the following question, then in Corollary~\ref{cor:morphism} we would not need to assume that the curves are both defined over $F$ (because we could make deductions over a finite extension of $F$).

 \begin{question} Let $L/F$ be a finite extension of subfields of $\oQ$.
-If $E(F)$ has Property $\N$, does $E(L)$ also have? \end{question}
+If $E(F)$ has Property $\N$, does $E(L)$ also have Property $\N$? \end{question}

-We settle some special cases for Question~\ref{quest:ext} under some extra conditions.
+We try to answer Question~\ref{quest:ext} under some extra conditions.